 A contract review tool might look like: “A web app where a user uploads a PDF contract.
 The app extracts key clauses, flags non-standard terms against a configurable checklist, and returns a summary report.
 Stack: Next.js, Python backend, OpenAI API for extraction.”

-That’s enough to start.
+That is enough to start because it defines the user, workflow, data input, AI task, and output.
 The more specific your initial spec, the fewer correction loops you’ll need.

 Step 2: Set Up Your Environment